 What to do next

-After configuring vSAN, do the following tasks:
+After configuring vSAN, verify the following.

-Verify that ESXi_MGMT_01 through ESXi_MGMT_04 are participated in configuring vSAN datastore creation and consumed hard disks from each ESXi host.
+ESXi_MGMT_01 through ESXi_MGMT_04 are participated in configuring vSAN datastore creation and consumed hard disks from each ESXi host.

-Verify that the vSAN datastore TCP_MGMT_VSAN_DS is visible to all four hosts in the cluster.
+The vSAN datastore TCP_MGMT_VSAN_DS is visible to all four hosts in the cluster.

-Verify that TCP_MGMT_VC resides on the vSAN datastore.
+TCP_MGMT_VC resides on the vSAN datastore.